taylorsmcclure/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.3.8**:
+Latest, version **3.3.9**:

+ - Per-channel spam/NSFW filter options
- - Added reasons for strikes
+ - Added extension data store
- - Strike add bug fix
+ - Ability to close individual polls/trivia games in admin console
+ - Misc. improvements

+Patch #1: Enabled CORS for status page

 Open an issue to report a bug or suggest a new feature!